rob333/flutter_mediator_simple/README.md

 Step 1: Declare the computed mediator variable `_sum` with a computed function of compound of mediator variables in [var.dart][example/lib/var.dart].

-Specify the return type of the computed function as dynamic if the computed function and the return type will change.
+Specify the return type of the computed function as dynamic if the return type along with the function will change.

 ```dart
 /// Computed Mediator Variable: sum